S2-group/SAF-Toolkit/README.md

 ## Publications
 The material included in this repository is based on the following publications:

+> Lago, P., Fernandez, N. C., Fatima, I., Funke, M., & Malavolta, I. (2024).
+The Sustainability Assessment Framework Toolkit: A Decade of Modeling Experience.
+In arXiv [cs.SE]. arXiv. http://arxiv.org/abs/2405.01391.
+Accepted for publication in: The journal of Software and Systems Modeling, Springer.
+>
 > Lago, P. (2019).
 Architecture design decision maps for software sustainability.
 In IEEE/ACM 41st International Conference on Software Engineering: Software Engineering in Society (ICSE-SEIS) (pp. 61-64).
 [8797634]. https://doi.org/10.1109/ICSE-SEIS.2019.00015

 > Condori-Fernandez, N., & Lago, P. (2018).
 Characterizing the contribution of quality requirements to software sustainability.
 Journal of Systems and Software, 137, 289-305. https://doi.org/10.1016/j.jss.2017.12.005